avrech/learning2cut/README.md

 > python run_experiment.py

 The script will generate `data.pkl` file for the whole experiment.
 This can take a long time since we solve hard maxcut instances to optimality.
-After finishing, log in to Niagara, copy `data.pkl` to `$SCRATCH/room4improvement`.
+After finishing, log in to Niagara and copy `data.pkl` to `$SCRATCH/room4improvement`.

 ### Find `scip_tuned` baseline
-On Niagara,
+On Niagara, inside `learning2cut/experiments/room4improvement` run:
 > python run_scip_tuned.py --rootdir $SCRATCH/room4improvement --nnodes 20 --ncpus_per_node 80

-This first run will submit jobs for finding `scip_tuned` policy.
+Jobs for finding `scip_tuned` policy will be submitted.
 After all jobs have finished, run the same command line again to finalize stuff.
+In a case something went wrong in the first run, the script should be invoked again until it finishes the work.

 ### Find `scip_adaptive` baseline
+On Niagara, inside `learning2cut/experiments/room4improvement` run:
+> python run_scip_adaptive.py --rootdir $SCRATCH/room4improvement --nnodes 20 --ncpus_per_node 80

+Running this command line `K` times will generate adaptive policy for `K` lp rounds.
+The adaptive policies per problem, graph size and seed are stored as a list of key-vals.

+### Run all baselines ###
+To compare all baselines in terms of solving time, run again `run_experiment` pointing to the rootdir where scip tuned and adaptive results are stored.
+The script will test all baselines on the local machine one by one without multiprocessing.
+Results will be saved to a csv and png files.